This delicious healthy chocolate chip mug cake is a lower sugar treat that contains Greek yogurt for a nice protein boost!

 This may be the best chocolate chip mug cake I've ever made!

 Granted, my tastes change frequently, but for right now, I am enjoying this little cake immensely.

 I typically eat my treats after lunch, as I find eating pretty much anything after dinner sits heavy in my stomach and can negatively affect my sleep.

-It also works out better to head to the gym shortly after said treat!
-The chocolate and carbs work to give me a nice boost of energy, fueling my workout.
+It also works out better to do a workout shortly after said treat!
+The chocolate and carbs work to give me a nice boost of energy.

 As I wrote above, this cake is one of the best things to come out of my kitchen recently.

 I love the combination of ingredients, and I'm also a big fan of the flavor.
 The batter reminds me a bit of overnight oats!

 High in protein - This little cake boasts EIGHT grams of protein, thanks in large part to the addition of Greek yogurt.

 Less sweetener - Only ONE teaspoon of maple syrup added!